prskr/goveal/README.md

 [![Actions Status](https://github.com/baez90/goveal/workflows/Go/badge.svg)](https://github.com/baez90/goveal/actions)

 Goveal is very small and very simple tool that reads Markdown from a given file, renders it into an HTML template and serves it as local HTTP server.
-Right now Goveal uses Reveal.js 4.2.1 to create presentations and therefore also includes all features of Reveal.js 4.2.1.
+Right now Goveal uses Reveal.js 4.3.0 to create presentations and therefore also includes all features of Reveal.js.

 In contrary to Reveal.js `goveal` ships with its own Markdown parser and renderer which is why some features are working slightly different from Reveal.js.
 See [Markdown](#markdown) for further details.

 Besides all features from Reveal.js `goveal` comes with first class support for [mermaid-js](https://mermaid-js.github.io/).
 Just inline your diagrams as code and enjoy!
+An example can be found in the [examples](examples/slides.md).

 ## Install